Rakeela/dragora-notes/Movies/Ebirrah-Horror-of-the-Deep-1966.md

 ---
 Hah!
 Reviewing my chat logs, I responded favorably to this one at the time.
 I was amused by seeing the crazy character who stole a yacht, and the scenes of Godzilla interacting with other characters, and later on seeing Godzilla rampage through the military base of the "Red Bamboos", then escape successfully to the cheers of the humans being carried away under Mothra.

 ---
+2024-07-20
+I've been almost totally tuning out this movie so far.
+It's funny though, I still like it.
+It's been enjoyable to notice it.
+I've watched a few specific scenes and I've enjoyed them.
+They're not really out of context, because I still remember the movie.

+---
 Back to [[Movies-Watched]]